kaizhang0124/Texture/docs/_docs/layout-engine.md

 </div>
 </div>

-Whle this example is extremely simple, it gives you an idea of how to use a layout spec.
+While this example is extremely simple, it gives you an idea of how to use a layout spec.
 A stack layout spec, for instance, defines a layout of nodes in which the chlidren will be laid out adjacently, in the direction specified, with the spacing specified.
 It is very similar to `UIStackView` but with the added benefit of backwards compatibility.

 ### ASLayoutable